 Next step is to print out the letters you need in a variety of fonts.
 I think we ended up with 10 different fonts just to find the ones we liked best.
 Cut your letter out and tape it to the inside of your wine glass.
 You might need to play around with the sizes to find the one that works best for you.

-The next step is to painting.
+The next step is to start painting.
 The sky is the limit.
 You can keep it simple with just the letter, or you can trace your name.
 We went with polka dots around the letter.
 One of my friends, Kristen, even did stripes on the stem and swirls around her letter.

 Kristen, Liz and I had such a great time chatting while we worked on these.
 In fact, we had too good of a time!
 We stayed up past 1 drinking and talking.
 The next day was pretty rough for me.
 All in the name of crafting, right?